bruno-zanotti/-xrtslam-metrics/README.md

 ### Timing

 See a plot of the times each pose from the dataset took to compute.
-Needs the `timing.csv` generated from the run, and the start/end column names you want to compare.
+If no start/end CSV column names are specified the script assumes defaults (see `DEFAULT_TIMING_COLUMNS`).

 ```bash
 ./timing.py test/data/runs/Basalt/TR5/timing.csv tracker_pushed vio_produced --plot